 Feeling active?
-Rent a bike and follow the boulevard along the coastline of Malaga.
-You'll end up in Malaga's quaint fishermen villages, such as El Palo, as evidenced by the tiny, colorful houses lined up side by side along the beach.
+Rent a bike and follow the boulevard along Malaga's coastline.
+You'll end up in quaint fishermen's villages like El Palo, with its tiny, colorful houses lined up along the beach.

-The beaches here are mainly filled with locals, both relaxing on the beach and enjoying fresh fish like the famous espetos.
-These are sardine skewers cooked on a barbecue on the beach—and the fascinating part is the fact that the grill is made out of an old fishing boat!
+The beaches here are mainly filled with locals, both relaxing on the sand and enjoying fresh fish like the famous espetos.
+These sardine skewers are barbecued on the beach—on a grill made out of an old fishing boat!

-Insider's Tip: If cycling isn't your thing, bus 11 from the city center takes you there as well.
+Insider's Tip: If cycling isn't your thing, you can take bus 11 from the city center to Playa El Palo.

 3. Playa Peñón del Cuervo, Malaga

-Keep on going past the old fishing villages and you'll reach Playa Peñón del Cuervo.
-You won't find beach bars and restaurants, but it's still popular with locals, especially on weekends.
+Keep going past the old fishing villages and you'll reach Playa Peñón del Cuervo.
+You won't find beach bars and restaurants here, but it's still popular with locals—especially on weekends.